apakrash/packet-generation-tools/07-Reconn-the-network-3-arp-ping.md

 # Alternative tools | 1

-`nmap` is a popular tool being used for achieving the same functionality.
+`nping`/`nmap` is a popular tool being used for achieving the same functionality.

 ### Terminal 1
 On one terminal, please find the interface being used by your machine/docker image using: